vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

-I am a computer science student at the University of Massachusetts Amherst also minoring in Business and Math.
+I am a computer science student at the University of Massachusetts Amherst, minoring in Business and Math.

 ## 🧑‍💻 Technologies and Tools